DLewis01/AWS-response-time/README.md

   you can usually install this with
       yum install gnuplot
   or
       dnf install gnuplot

-        of if you are on Mac with either
+  or if you are on Mac with either

       port install gnuplot

       brew install gnuplot